SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/index.md

       title: Other Features
 ---

-{% include jumbotron.html body="  Enter your phone number, get the push message, press the pay button... and you're done!  " %}
+{% include jumbotron.html body="  MobilePay is the fast and simple way of paying with your mobile phone, reaching more than 4 million Danish end-users.  " %}

 MobilePay is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
+More than 4 million Danes are users of the app, and more than 100,000 merchants are accepting payments.
 We offer it on our redirect and seamless view platforms.

 ## Purchase flow